steenkamby/tf-aws-orgs-and-roles/README.md

 Also, it's clear that there are some roles, which are out of scope for this exercise, which are nessecary to run the (minimalistic) organisation compliantly.

 * Root Login on Master account - Locked in a safe somewhere and never touched.
-* CTO - Able to assign SecOps and Audit roles.
+* CTO / COO - Able to assign SecOps and Audit roles.
 * SecOps - Who run the security account, and are able to assign dev and ops roles.
 (But dont have access into prod accounts)
 * Audit - Able to use the glass-pane read only access to make sure company policies are being upheld.